LMendieta7/scada-lts-setup-debian/README.md

 ```bash
 su -c "./install_scada.sh"
 ```
+### 4. Enter MySQL and Tomcat Details
+During the installation process, the script will prompt you for MySQL and Tomcat configuration details.
+Press **Enter** to accept the default values provided in the official SCADA-LTS tutorial.

+### 5. Service Confirmation
+Once the script finishes, it will display a message indicating when the MySQL and Tomcat services are running correctly.
+It will also provide a link to access SCADA-LTS in your browser

 ### Official SCADA-LTS GitHub Repository

 For the official SCADA-LTS installation scripts and further details, please visit the [SCADA-LTS GitHub Repository.](https://github.com/SCADA-LTS/linux-installer)